pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 complex packaging concepts into simple, digestible pieces.
 I leaned into decades of experience and study of teaching data science to various audiences, from big-ten university students to students at under-resourced and under-served <a href="https://www.leahwasser.com/lessons-learned-working-with-tribal-hispanic-serving-schools-earth-data-science-corps" target="_blank">tribal colleges</a>.
-The essence of my talk was about the importance of community and collaboration in the thorny Python packaging ecosystem.
-And also why documentation should focus on fundamental concepts that users need to understand rather than tools.
+The essence of my talk was about the importance of community and collaboration in the thorny Python packaging ecosystem, and also why documentation should focus on fundamental concepts that users need to understand, rather than tools.

 Our pyOpenSci community has created a comprehensive, [beginner-friendly Python package guide](https://www.pyopensci.org/python-package-guide/) with contributions from over 50 community members.
 Key takeaways